apostrophecms/docs/docs/reference/module-api/module-overview.md

 # Module properties

 Module configuration objects may use the following configuration properties.
 The overall categories are broadly defined:
 - [Configuration settings](#configuration-settings): Static module settings.
-These generally cannot use other module settings.
+Once the module is initialized these settings are fixed and can't access the module itself or any other module's settings.
 - [Initialization function](#initialization-function): A function that runs once during application startup.
 - [Customization functions](#customization-functions): Settings via functions that have access to the module itself as an argument and can access other settings.